 DSc Philology, Professor, Head of the Section of General and Russian Linguistics of the Institute for the Humanities of NSU

 Research interests: syntax of Russian language, phonetics, lexicology and lexicography, grammar, dialectology and folklore of the Uralic languages of Siberia (Khanty and Nenets).
 Member of the editorial board at the "NSU Bulletin ( Philology Series)", "Siberian Philological Journal", "NSU Bulletin (Linguistics and Intercultural Communication Series)", and the "Bulletin of Ugric Studies" journals.

-DSc in Philology, Associate Professor, Head of the Section of Literature of the 19th and 20th centuries of the Institute for the Humanities of NSU
+DSc in Philology, Professor at the History and Theory of Literature Section of the Institute for the Humanities of NSU

 Research interests: artistic anthropology, cognitive philology, philosophical literary studies.
 Ludmila Sinyakova teaches courses on the history and theory of Russian literature, on the history of foreign literature to students of the divisions of Philology and Journalism, conducts the specialization of students in 19th century Russian literature.

-DSc in Philology, Professor, Head of the Section of Fundamental and Applied Linguistics of the Institute for the Humanities of NSU.
+DSc in Philology, Professor of the Section of Fundamental and Applied Linguistics of the Institute for the Humanities of NSU.
 Senior Researcher, Institute of Mathematics, Siberian Branch of the Russian Academy of Sciences

 Research interests include: philosophical and methodological foundations of linguistics, logical problems of semantics and pragmatics of natural language, introspective representation of language, the role of contradiction in language, natural and formal languages, functional mathematical models of natural language, experimental cognitive studies.